gildas/go-request/README.md

 data := struct{Data string}{}
 err := res.UnmarshalContentJSON(&data)
 ```
-Here we send an HTTP GET request and unmarshal the response (a `ContentReader`).
+Here we send an HTTP GET request and unmarshal the response.

 It is also possible to let `request.Send` do the unmarshal for us: